Loudwater railway station: History

 Loudwater station was located at the bottom of Treadaway Hill close to the M40 bridge and served both Loudwater and Flackwell Heath.
 It opened in 1854 and the station became a halt in 1968 because of decreased service on the line.
 The station was closed and demolished in 1970.
 The site is now an industrial park, although at the rear of the park the old railway tunnel under the M40 is still in place.
 A railway conservation path towards High Wycombe follows the route of the former railway.

 Routes

-In Popular Culture
+In popular culture

 The station appears briefly in an early scene of The Reptile (1966) made by Hammer Film Productions.